FreeTubeApp/FreeTube-Docs/community/unofficial-download.md

 Requirements for being listed as an unofficial download of FreeTube:

-- The download must have been updated in the last month.
+- The download must be updated within one month of a FreeTube release.
 - The download must be served via HTTPS.
 - The download must be served via a domain name.
 - The download must not alter or compromise the privacy features of FreeTube.